BEST FLY TYING TOOLS

-Beginner fly tying supplies can include just a fly tying vice, bobbin, hackle pliers, fly tying scissors, and a bodkin.
+Beginner fly fishing gear and supplies can include just a fly tying vice, bobbin, hackle pliers, fly tying scissors, and a bodkin.
 If you're not sure what each of these tools is used for, you can use this fly tying tool guide as a reference.

-While there are many different fly tying tools you can use, you only need a few simple tools to begin tying your own flies.
+While there are many different fly tying tools and fly fishing equipment you can use, you only need a few simple tools to begin tying your own flies.
 These types of tools are often sold together in beginner fly tying tool kits, or you can buy them each separately.

 FLY TYING VISES